cardano-scaling/hydra/docs/docs/how-to/commit-blueprint.md

 ```

 ## Step 3
 Select the first `UTXO`, which has eight ada available.
-Use five ada to commit and rely on `hydra-node` to balance the commit transaction.
+Use five ada to commit and rely on `hydra-node` to balance the commit transaction:

 ```shell
 cardano-cli transaction build-raw \